How We Got Started

 Now over 70 ( FABULOUS party- thanks my girls!) and equipped with 2 very cool titanium/plastic knees, she teaches radical History at Metropolitan State University of Denver where she continues to terrify, empower and inspire students to stand up, vote, and dare to change the world.
 Although she retired with (amazingly) Emeritus status in 2015 from Metro, she seems unable to stop corrupting the youth of America and/or the “powers that be,” and therefore continues to teach part-time.

-She joined the Resistance after the last election and can often be found at rallies and political meetings.
-Being of German/Scottish/Nordic stock, she is absurdly stubborn & refuses to stop dancing OR backing down politically until the impeachment.
-She spends her “spare” time in Britain, her spiritual home, or in the gardens or amazing new conservatory that she built with the money she isn’t leaving to anyone, but spending on herself.
+Having survived the “Plague Year of 2020,” AND 4 years of Cheeto Satan, she is grateful to still be standing.
+Being of German/Scottish/Nordic stock, she is absurdly stubborn & refuses to stop dancing OR standing up to fascism.
+She spends her “spare” time in Britain, her spiritual home, or in the gardens or amazing conservatory that she built with the money she isn’t leaving to anyone, but spending on herself.
 She was assured by her surgeon (Dr. Cutie) that since her latest knee replacement she will be able to dance another 20 years.
 EVERYONE wants to see a 90 year old dancer, don’t they???

 She continues to annoy the public with ever-ruder political messages on her antique answering machine and often can be found quoting kick-ass broads in history.
 As Emma Goldman would say, “If I can’t dance, I don’t want to be part of your revolution.”
 Rage on, sister….